 After making the required adjustments for current assets and current liabilities, net out their effects against net income and show a total amount along the line “Net increase or decrease in operating activities.”

-If the sum of net income and all of the adjustments is positive, it means the operating activities provided (inflow) cash.
+If the sum of net income and all of the adjustments is positive, it means the operating activities provided cash (inflow).

-If the sum of net income and all of the adjustments is negative, it means the operating activities used (outflow) up cash.
+If the sum of net income and all of the adjustments is negative, it means the operating activities used up cash (outflow).

 To prepare the investing activities section: